iridium-browser/iridium-browser-ubuntu/docs/profiling_content_shell_on_android.md

 1. If you don’t see chromium/webkit symbols, make sure that you built/pushed Release, and that the symlink you created to the .so is valid!
-1. If you have symbols, but your callstacks are nonsense, make sure you ran `build/gyp_chromium` after setting `profiling=1`, and rebuilt.

 ## Add symbols for the kernel